yasindevops/Capstone-Django-AWS/README.md

     - Certification should be created for secure connection (HTTPS)
       - To create certificate, AWS Certificate Manager can be utilized.

-    - ALB redirects to traffic from HTTP to HTTPS
+    - ALB redirects to traffic from HTTP to HTTPS.

-    - Target Group
+    - Target Group;
-      - Health Check Protocol is going to be HTTP
+      - Health Check Protocol is going to be HTTP.

   - The Launch Template should be configured to;

-    - Prepare Django environment on EC2 instance based on Developer Notes,
+    - Prepare Django environment on EC2 instance based on Developer Notes.

-    - Download the "clarusway_aws_capstone" folder from Github repository,
+    - Download the "clarusway_aws_capstone" folder from Github repository.

-    - Install the requirements using requirements.txt in 'clarusway_aws_capstone' folder
+    - Install the requirements using requirements.txt in 'clarusway_aws_capstone' folder.

     - Deploy the Django application on port 80.